barryclark/jekyll-now/_posts/017-09-04-clfs-notes.md

 ### 10.24
 sed -i -e '/test-bison/d' tests/Makefile.in is needed to prevent failures from bison test checks, because bison isn't installed yet.

+### 10.41

+after make NON_ROOT_USERNAME=nobody check-root one test fails, mount point a/b already traversed circular directory structure, appears to not be an issue, obscure